astrolabediagnostics/orloj/README.md

 > Throughout this guide technical notes appear in blockquote.
 >
 > The examples here use data from [Tordesillas et al., J Allergy Clin Immunol, 2016](https://www.ncbi.nlm.nih.gov/pubmed/27531074).
-You can download the raw data from [the FlowRepository repo](https://flowrepository.org/id/FR-FCM-ZZTW), or download the [Astrolabe `experiment.zip` file]().
+You can download the raw data from [the FlowRepository repo](https://flowrepository.org/id/FR-FCM-ZZTW), or download the [Astrolabe `analysis.zip` file](https://s3.us-east-2.amazonaws.com/astrolabediagnostics-public/astrolabe_analysis_tordesillas_et_al.zip).
 We assume that you unzipped the file to `D:/data/tordesillas`.

-**TODO update link to file above**

 All orloj operations are done within the scope of an Astrolabe experiment.
 Start by loading the experiment: